kai2233/kai2233/README.md

 <h1 align="center">Hi 👋, I'm Kaifeng Yu</h1>
 <h3 align="center">I am a full stack developer with experience in React and Node.js.
-Looking forward to gain new knowledge and experience.
+Looking forward to gain more knowledge and experience.
 Currently trying to create a mobile app</h3>

 - 📫 How to reach me **kaifeng.yu02@gmai.com**